shehroze321/shari-portfolio/README.md

 #### User Stories
 - Please view a step-by-step user stories[here](assets/testing/testing_user_stories.pdf)

-I carried out manual testing on the finalised development of CodeSonia.
+I carried out manual testing on the finalised development of Muhammad Shehroze.
 Click [here](/assets/testing/testing.md) for a report which tested the functionality, usability and responsiveness.

 I have tested my site on Safari, and Google Chrome and the website looks fine and works as intended.
 I have also tested on the following devices:
 - iPhone X